jeffmcmahan/Function.check/README.md

 # Function#check
-A simple way of declaring and checking types at runtime in javascript.
+A simple and performant way of declaring and checking types at runtime in javascript.

 ```sh
 npm install function.check